Anyone making a will who also has children needs to consider how they will be provided for in this important legal document.

 It is important to understand that the appointment of a testamentary guardian does not necessarily mean a child will live with that person.
 Living arrangements and daily care of the child remain the responsibility of the other parent or whoever is named in this role in Family Court or Federal Circuit Court orders.

-A person appointing a guardian in a will should be aware that under the Family Law Act, the Court retains a discretion to appoint another person (instead of the testamentary guardian) if they deem that to do so would be in the best interests of the child.
+A person appointing a guardian in a will should be aware that under the Family Law Act, the Court retains the discretion to appoint another person (instead of the testamentary guardian) if they deem that to do so would be in the best interests of the child.

 Why would the Court exercise its discretion?